Ferns & Focus

 Chamaedorea elegans is listed by the ASPCA as non-toxic to dogs and cats, making it an excellent choice for pet owners.

-Repotting: As a slow grower, it only needs repotting every 2 to 3 years.
-Use a container with excellent drainage.
+Plant in a rich, peat-based mix that drains well.
+As a slow grower, it usually only needs repotting every 2 to 3 years.

 In-Depth Care & Growth